W. G. Snuffy Walden: Early life

-Musical career
+Career

 In the late 1960s, Walden dropped out of school, quit his job, and devoted his energies to the guitar full-time, picking up a bass player (Al Roberts) and drummer (Randy Reeder) to form a three-piece band named Aphrodite.
 They started touring and wound up in Denver, playing local clubs and opening for acts like Buddy Miles.
-It was in Denver that Emerson, Lake & Palmer's manager, Neville Chesters, saw them in a club and offered them a recording contract with ELP's label, Manticore.
+It was in Denver that Emerson, Lake & Palmer's road manager, Neville Chesters, saw them in a club and offered them a recording contract with ELP's label, Manticore.
 In 1972, the group moved to England and was reformed, keeping Al Roberts and changing the name to Stray Dog.
 There, they were signed to Manticore and Greg Lake produced three songs from their first album Stray Dog.
 The new group toured with ELP as the opening act, but never really took flight, and eventually folded.
 Following the breakup of the band, Walden supplanted the ailing Paul Kossoff by providing guitar tracks for Free's final album Heartbreaker, which was released in 1973 (Walden plays on 'Common Mortal Man', 'Easy on My Soul' and 'Seven Angels').
-He also played electric guitar in 1973, on the debut solo album Still by King Crimson lyricist, Peter Sinfield.
+He also played electric guitar in 1973, on the debut solo album Still by King Crimson lyricist Peter Sinfield.
 In 1975, he joined The Eric Burdon Band and performed with them for a year.

 In 1975, Walden moved to Los Angeles and spent the rest of the decade performing as a solo artist and supporting artists such as Stevie Wonder, Donna Summer, Chaka Khan, and Eric Burdon.
 Notably, in 1975-6 he again filled in for Paul Kossoff as a session musician on Back Street Crawler's Second Street album.
 By the mid-1980s, television agents and producers became aware of Walden through his local performances in Santa Monica.
 When approached to score a new television show, Walden had mixed feelings but accepted the offer.